sbreitbart/to_bioinf/Figures_Tables/README.md

 This folder contains figures from the DAPC analysis.

-### fis

-This folder contains a table with mean FIS values for urban and rural groups.

 ### fst

-This folder contains tables showing hierarchical F-statistics generated with `hierfstat` and manually.
+This folder contains tables showing hierarchical F-statistics generated with `hierfstat`, Hudson's fst, and manually.

 ### gen_diversity